felixbaral/felixbaral.github.io/index.md

 ### 💡 Apps for HEAVN GmbH

-[HEAVN](https://heavn-lights.com) builds human centric desk lamps.
-I helped them build Apps for Android and iOS.
-The Apps are native and communicate with Bluetooth Low Energy to the Lamp using a GATT UART Service.
+[HEAVN](https://heavn-lights.com) builds human centric luminaires.
+I build their Apps for Android and iOS.
+The Apps are native, with a kotlin native core, and communicate with Bluetooth Low Energy with the luminaire.
+I also build their firmwares in C and C++ on using the Zephyr RTOS.

 <video autoplay controls loop width="120pt">
   <source type="video/mp4" src="ressources/heavn_small.mp4">